Heistergand/ingress-ice/README.md

-Automatic screenshooter for ingress intel map.
+# Automatic screenshooter for ingress intel map.

-v4.5.3 "final" release.
-Development will not be continued.
+v5.0.0 "ppt" fork. - A port to puppeteer, because PhantomJS is discontinued.

+# This fork is NOT TESTED YET and absolutely WORK IN PROGRESS.
+Contributors welcome.

 Features:
 =========